 Exporting dairy products to the European Union

-The Department of Agriculture manages the registration and ongoing compliance of dairy exporters and export establishments with:
+The Department of Agriculture, Water and the Environment manages the registration and ongoing compliance of dairy exporters and export establishments with:

 - Export Control Act 1982 and associated legislation